 Ans: No, final year law students are not eligible for AIBE.
 One needs to be enrolled in the state Bar, and then they can appear in the All India Bar Examination.

-For AIBE XVI 2021, here are some of the important information and tips to keep in mind.
-These will ensure that you have an easy time sitting in the exam hall and pass it well.
+For AIBE XVII 2022, here are some of the important information and tips to keep in mind.
+These will ensure that you have an easy time sitting in the exam hall and are confident in solving the questions.

-1. You can no longer take notes, printouts, or anything except Bare Acts inside the AIBE exam hall.
+1. Starting with AIBE XVI (2021), you can no longer take notes, printouts, or anything except Bare Acts inside the AIBE exam hall.
 Therefore, make sure you have bought the Bare Act books that you can take inside.

 2. There are 100 multiple-choice questions in AIBE.
 There is no negative marking.
 So make sure you do not leave any questions unanswered.